AssadRaza10/signify/README.md

 ## Contact

-Authors: Assadullah and Farhana Suleman — Lasbela University of Agriculture, Water and Marine Sciences
+Authors: Assadullah, Farhana Suleman, Muhammad Asad, and Arfa Azeem — Lasbela University of Agriculture, Water and Marine Sciences

 ## How to cite